 - 1. All horses must meet the General Requirements. - 2.
 A comprehensive vaccination protocol is recommended, but not required by KDAH. - 3.
-Kansas Origin Horses A valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to exhibition is recommended, but not required by KDAH. - 1.
-Horses Originating From Other States must be accompanied by a valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to entry into Kansas.
+Kansas Origin Horses A valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to exhibition is REQUIRED by KDAH. - Horses Originating From Other States must be accompanied by a valid VS Form 10-11 4. showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to entry into Kansas.
 Foals six months of age and younger, accompanying their EIA-negative dams, are exempt from EIA test requirements.